How Fraudsters Bypass Facial Verification: Deepfakes, Injection Attacks and How to Stop Them

 4. Replay Attacks

-These attacks involve the use of a pre-recorded video or facial data during the verification process to convince the system that the person is present in real-time to bypass liveness detection.
+These attacks involve the use of a pre-recorded video or facial data during the identity verification process to convince the system that the person is present in real-time to bypass liveness detection.

 Facial verification was introduced as a much-needed means to combat identity fraud, a type of fraud where people may pass passport images, government IDs, or passports and names as theirs for malicious or fraudulent purposes on digital platforms or during digital/virtual onboarding sessions.
 A ploy they often got away with before the emergence of facial verification.
 However, in typical human fashion, criminals also found a way to bypass face verification and developed even more sophisticated or tricky ways to bypass selfie verification systems.